Draggie306/CheatSheets/A level/source/Computer Science.md

 - more?

 The DBMS (Database management system) needs to have a unique identifier for the entity.
 The primary key is notated by being [underlined]().
 It is automatically indexed.
-> Two or more attributes that are needed to uniquely identify a record are composite primary keys.
+> Two or more attributes that are needed to uniquely identify a record are **composite primary keys**.

 User ([customerID](), [orderNumber](), custName, custSurname, productID, subject, tier)